01-the-differences-between-post-acute-and-long-term-care

 Types of Post-Acute Care

-The type of post-acute care facility a person is admitted to depends on what kind of health issue they need care for.
-What is considered post-acute care among healthcare providers?
-And which health problems are significant enough to warrant a stay in a separate facility?
+The type of post-acute care organization a person is admitted to depends on what kind of health issue they need care for.
+What is considered post-acute care versus long-term care among healthcare providers?
+Which health problems are significant enough to warrant a stay in a post-acute setting?
 Here are a few conditions someone would require long- or short-term personal assistance for:

 • Amputations: Post-acute care programs for people with newly amputated limbs may involve stump care, pain management, use of prostheses and muscle strength exercises.